stablekernel/aqueduct/source/docs/core_concepts.md

 Application store information in databases for persistence.
 Writing database queries by hand is error-prone and doesn't leverage static analysis tools that are so valuable in a Dart application.
 Aqueduct's ORM (Object-Relational Mapping) provides statically-typed queries that are easy to write and test.

-Your application's data model is defined by model object types.
+Your application's data model is defined by creating Dart classes.
+Each class is mapped to a database table, and each property of that class is mapped to a column in that table.
 Aqueduct's command-line tool generates database migration files that detect changes in your data model that can be applied to a live, versioned database.
 A data model can also be represented as a JSON object to build tools on top of your application.

 For more details, see the guide on [Authorization](auth/overview.md).